 Isabelle Kinsolving Farrar

-Isabelle Farrar is an associate in the tax departments and is a member of the firm’s tax controversy group.
+Isabelle Farrar is a associate in the tax controversy group and a member of the firm’s tax & benefits department.
 She has extensive experience representing asset managers as well as companies in the health care industry, in tax controversy as well as civil and criminal matters.

-Since joining Ropes & Gray in 2012, Isabelle has focused her practice on handling disputes with the IRS, state, and non-U.S. tax authorities, and the Department of Labor (DOL).
+Since joining Ropes & Gray in 2012, Isabelle has focused her practice on handling disputes with the IRS, state tax authorities, non-U.S. tax authorities, and the Department of Labor (DOL).
 During the COVID pandemic, Isabelle has been advising clients on implementing COVID-related legislation and on navigating the implications of telecommuting.
-Isabelle has also represented clients in defending against allegations of fraud and misconduct, improper marketing of pharmaceutical products and medical devices, and potential violations of the False Claims Act (FCA), the Anti-Kickback Statute (AKS), the Foreign Corrupt Practices Act, the Food, Drug and Cosmetic Act, and consumer protection laws.
+Isabelle has also represented clients in defending against allegations of fraud and misconduct, improper marketing of pharmaceutical products and medical devices, and potential violations of the False Claims Act (FCA), the Anti-Kickback Statute (AKS), the Foreign Corrupt Practices Act (FCPA), and consumer protection laws.

 Isabelle has represented clients in federal and state enforcement actions, and has conducted numerous internal investigations.
-She has led discovery teams, including managing contract attorney teams, performing responsive, key, and privileged reviews of documents in multiple languages.
+She has led discovery teams, including managing contract attorney teams, and managing responsive, key, and privileged document reviews in multiple languages.

-She maintains an active pro bono practice, and has successfully represented asylum seekers before the Boston Immigration Court, presenting witnesses and making oral arguments.
+She maintains an active pro bono immigration practice, and has successfully represented asylum seekers in hearings before the Boston Immigration Court, presenting witnesses and making oral arguments.
 Isabelle has also obtained legal permanent residency for many asylees.
-Isabelle co-managed the firm’s pro bono asylum program.
-In June 2016, Isabelle was honored to receive the PAIR Project’s Pro Bono Mentor Award for supervising and mentoring over 70 active matters.
+Isabelle co-managed the firm’s pro bono asylum program for six years.
+Isabelle has been honored to receive awards related to her pro bono immigration work, including for supervising and mentoring many active matters.

 - Represented a large hedge fund in international tax-related criminal proceedings.